-Whenever a Unit member, during their off-duty hours, is required by the Chief of Police, his designee, or immediate supervisor, to standby, he/she will receive one hour of compensation for every six hours of time that he/she is required to standby.
+Whenever a bargaining unit member, during their off-duty hours, is required by the Port Warden II or designee or immediate supervisor, to standby, the member will receive one hour of compensation for every six hours of time that the member is required to standby.
 As used herein, "standby" means that the employee must be reachable by telephone, answering service, or answering machine and must upon contact respond to a work location within one hour.
 This bonus is an "Adds to Pay" and is not pension based.